LiamDavCaff/IV-skew-forecasting-pipeline/README.md

 - rolling or expanding predictive regressions with no look-ahead bias;
 - like-for-like rolling or expanding historical-mean benchmarks;
-- Campbell--Thompson out-of-sample \(R^2\);
+- Campbell-Thompson out-of-sample \(R^2\);
-- Clark--West tests for nested forecast comparisons; and
+- Clark-West tests for nested forecast comparisons; and
-- Benjamini--Hochberg false-discovery-rate (BH-FDR) adjustment of Clark--West p-values using the testing families defined in the analysis.
+- Benjamini-Hochberg false-discovery-rate (BH-FDR) adjustment of Clark-West p-values using the testing families defined in the analysis.

 The repository contains: